 Community land trusts and conservation land trusts are designed to provide affordable housing to low-income families and conserve land for future generations, respectively.

 Depending on your objectives, you may be considering one of these types of land trusts.
-For example, you may want to give back to your community through the establishment of a community land trust, or perhaps you are nearing retirement and want to ensure that your estate plan includes measures for keeping your property out of probate.
+For example, you may want to give back to your community through the establishment of a community land trust, or you are nearing retirement and want to ensure that your estate plan includes measures to keep your property out of probate.

-The key to setting up a legitimate land trust is enlisting the help of an experienced trust lawyer.
-Land trusts are too complex for most people to create without a knowledgeable professional.
+The key to establishing a land trust is enlisting the help of an experienced estate planning attorney.
+Land trusts can be too complex for most people to create without a knowledgeable professional.

 What Is a Land Trust?

 A land trust can involve joint owners and multiple beneficiaries.
-When a land trust involves multiple owners, there is an additional benefit to the grantors.
-The trust can shield the other owners if one becomes the target of a lawsuit.
+When a land trust involves multiple owners, there is an additional benefit to the grantors: the trust can protect the other owners if one becomes the target of a lawsuit.

 Types of Land Trusts

-Land trusts are governed by state laws, and according to the Federal Deposit Insurance Corporation, a real estate land trust is “a unique type of fiduciary relationship that is not allowed in every state.”
+Land trusts are governed by state laws, and according to the Federal Deposit Insurance Corporation (FDIC), a real estate land trust is “a unique type of fiduciary relationship that is not allowed in every state.”

 Illinois Land Trust

-Illinois land trusts were first used in Chicago in the 1800s.
+Illinois land trusts, also called title-holding land trusts, were first used in Chicago in the 1800s.
 The FDIC states that this type of land trust is typically used for privacy, estate planning or to “facilitate borrowing arrangements.”

-The trustee must file a “Notice Concerning Fiduciary Relationship” form (Form 56) with the IRS each time property is transferred into or out of the trust.
+The trustee must file a “Notice Concerning Fiduciary Relationship” form, also known as Form 56, with the IRS each time property is transferred into or out of the trust.